The Spain-USA Foundation

 The 16th & Fuller Mansion

-Located in the 16th Street Historic District, this magnificent mansion, designed by renowned American architect George Oakley Totten, was erected by Mary Henderson in 1922 as a memorial to her son and a residence for the Vice President of the United States.
+Located in the 16th Street, NW Historic District, this magnificent mansion was designed by renowned American architect George Oakley Totten.
+When built, in 1922, it was part of a project conceived to develop the surrounding area as the center of social and diplomatic life in Washington, DC.
+The building was erected by Mary Henderson as a memorial to her son and with the goal that it become the official residence of the Vice President of the United States.
 Mary Henderson was the wife of Missouri Senator John B. Henderson, who introduced the thirteenth amendment to the Constitution that abolished slavery.
-After the Senator retired in 1877, John and Mary Henderson returned to Washington and purchased dozens of lots outside the northern boundary of the city in the area known as Meridian Hill in the current Columbia Heights Neighborhood.

-Due to the expense of the upkeep, Congress declined the gift.
-In April 2, 1927, the Beaux-Arts Mansion was purchased by the Government of Spain, as the residence of the Ambassador until late 1990s, when a new residence was inaugurated on Foxhall Road.
+Offered by the Hendersons to the U.S. Government as a gift, it was declined by the Congress due to concerns about the expense of its upkeep.
+In April 2, 1927, the Beaux-Arts Mansion was purchased by the Government of Spain, as the residence of the Ambassador until late 1990s, when a new official residence was inaugurated on Foxhall Road.

-Now, the Spain-USA Foundation is assiduously working with the Embassy of Spain to prevent further damage to this noteworthy house, and return this Washingtonian landmark to its original splendor.
+Presently the Spain-USA Foundation is diligently working with the Embassy of Spain to prevent further damage to this extraordinary house, and return this Washingtonian landmark to its original splendor.

 Donate now!